-With that said, here are 30 best student strengths and weaknesses with examples.
+With that said, here are 30 best strengths and weaknesses as a student with examples.

-When writing about your strengths, here are some examples worth mentioning.
+When writing about your strengths as a student, here are some examples worth mentioning.
 Review the list to choose what best fits your application.

 Ask your peers and teachers if you don’t find one that matches your perceived qualities or are unsure of your strengths.